sayedhfatimi/the-contemplative-path-posts/2025-09-10-the-end-of-the-key-fob-digital-access-for-a-smarter-age/post.md

 Or consider a contractor tasked with repairing HVAC equipment.
 With traditional fobs, building managers either hand over unrestricted access or escort them floor by floor.
 With a digital pass, the contractor can be granted entry only to the service areas relevant to their work—nothing more, nothing less.

 Employees, too, benefit.
 Changing departments or roles often means waiting days for new fobs or standing in line at facilities.
 With digital passes, access rights can be adjusted instantly in the background.
-The employee’s phone updates silently; no physical exchange required.
+The employee's phone updates silently; no physical exchange required.

 ### Unlocking Real Estate & Hospitality